Built for ADHD ADHD Productivity

 “What’s your #1 priority?” is a trap question for ADHD brains.
 We don’t work that way.

 Instead, sort by how you feel: What do I have energy for RIGHT NOW?
 That’s your “Do Today” list.
-Everything else goes into “This Week,” “Someday,” or “Delete.”
+Everything else goes into “This Week,” “Someday,” or “Delete” — and you’d be amazed how much qualifies for Delete.
+Energy-based sorting works because it’s the one question your brain can always answer instantly, even on the bad days.
+No executive function required.
+(More on this in energy-based task management.)

 3. Make Completion Feel Good